milanofthe/pathsim/docs/source/examples/linear_feedback.rst

     Sim.run(4*tau)

-Due to the object oriented and decentralized nature of `PathSim`, the :class:`Scope` block holds the recorded time series data from the simulation internally.
-It can be accessed by the `read` method
+Due to the object oriented and decentralized nature of `PathSim`, the :class:`.Scope` block holds the recorded time series data from the simulation internally.
+It can be accessed by its `read` method

 .. code-block:: python